 - Gear restrictions - bottom tending mobile gear (such as trawls) are prohibited in certain areas in federal waters to reduce impacts on key tilefish habitats.

 South Atlantic (Virginia/North Carolina border through Florida): Snapper Grouper Fishery Management Plan.

 - Fishermen must have a permit to commercially harvest tilefish.

-- Annual catch limit for the commercial fishery.
+- Annual catch limits for the commercial fishery by gear type (longline and hook-and-line).
 Managers close the fishery for the remainder of the year when data indicate the catch limit will be reached.

 - A limit on the amount of tilefish commercial fishermen may harvest during a fishing trip.

 - Gear restrictions – longline gear is prohibited in certain areas to protect snapper-grouper species and live-bottom habitat.

 Gulf of Mexico: Reef Fish Fishery Management Plan.